-Unlike other kind of cyberattacks, which are typically launched to establish a long-term foothold and hijack sensitive information, denial of service assaults do not attempt to breach your security perimeter.
-Rather, they attempt to make your website and servers unavailable to legitimate users.
-In some cases, however, DoS is also used as a smokescreen for other malicious activities, and to take down security appliances (e.g., web application firewalls).
+Unlike other kinds of cyberattacks, DDoS assaults don't attempt to breach your security perimeter.
+Rather, they aim to make your website and servers unavailable to legitimate users.
+DDoS can also be used as a smokescreen for other malicious activities and to take down security appliances, breaching the target’s security perimeter.

-A successful DoS attack is a highly noticeable event impacting the entire online user base.
+A successful DDoS attack is a highly noticeable event impacting an entire online user base.
 This makes it a popular weapon of choice for hacktivists, cyber vandals, extortionists and anyone else looking to make a point or champion a cause.

-DoS assaults often last for days, weeks and even months at a time, making them extremely destructive to any online organization.
-They can cause loss of revenues, erode consumer trust, force businesses to spend fortunes in compensations and cause you to suffer long-term reputation damage.
+DDoS assaults often last for days, weeks and even months at a time, making them extremely destructive to any online organization.
+Amongst other things, DDoS attacks can lead to loss of revenues, erode consumer trust, force businesses to spend fortunes in compensations and cause long-term reputation damage.